openenclave/openenclave/new_platforms/docs/GettingStarted.md

 ## Multi-Platform Sample

-Running through the steps above will produce enclaves for both SGX and ARM using the same Open Enclave sample code.
+Running through the steps above will produce enclaves for both SGX and OP-TEE using the same Open Enclave sample code.
 To demonstrate how these samples can come together and provide TEE to TEE communication, see the [IoTEdge Socket Sample](sample_edge_sockets.md).

 ## Beyond the Samples